vitejs/vite/docs/changes/index.md

 # Major Changes

-These is a a list of major changes in Vite and planned future deprecations/removals.
+This is a list of major changes in Vite and planned future deprecations/removals.

 ## Current